Contrast-Security-OSS/docs/content/user/apps/TrackLibraries.md

 <a href="assets/images/Library-export.png" rel="lightbox" title="Export library details"><img class="thumbnail" src="assets/images/Library-export.png"/></a>

-In the Libraries grids, select individual libraries with the check boxes or use the filters to focus on specific data sets.
-When you apply a selection, you can choose to export all or selected libraries.
-If you don't select any checkboxes or filters, you can export data for all libraries.
+In the Libraries grids, select individual libraries or use the filters to focus on specific data sets.
+If you apply a selection, you can choose to export all or selected libraries; if not, you can export data for all libraries.

 ### Data

-The exported file contains the following for each library:
+The exported file contains the following data fields for each library:

 * Library Name
 * Language